 What Is Dynamic Stretching?

 Have you ever been confused or lost about the best way to get warmed up for a workout?
 What’s the best way to prepare your muscles, joints, heart, and lungs for a workout?
 Should you stretch?
 Is before or after better?
-What even is “dynamic stretching?”
+What even is dynamic stretching definition?

 What is the definition of dynamic stretching?

-Whether you’re gearing up for a run, bike ride, weight lifting session, or any other fitness activity, you will want your muscles and joints limbered up and ready to perform.
-But and how is it beneficial?
+Whether you’re gearing up for a run, bike ride, weighted strength training session, or any other fitness activity, you will want your muscles and joints limbered up and ready to perform.
+But what is dynamic stretching and how is it beneficial?
 Dynamic stretching is a great way to prepare your muscles, loosen your joints, improve your flexibility and range of motion, and improve blood flow to make the most of your workout.

 What is the difference between dynamic and static stretching?

-Dynamic and static stretching are different in terms of how they are performed, when it may be best to perform them, and their potential outcomes and benefits.
+There are differences in static vs. dynamic stretching in terms of how they are performed, when it may be best to perform them, and their potential outcomes and benefits.

 On one hand, dynamic stretching is an active movement where a joint and muscle are moved through their full range of motion in a controlled manner.
-Dynamic should be tailored to the activity you are about to perform as they are useful for priming your muscles and joints for activity.
+Dynamic stretching exercises should be tailored to the activity you are about to perform as they are useful for priming your muscles and joints for activity.
 These stretches are also best performed prior to working out as part of a complete and thorough warm-up as well as to improve blood flow.
-Dynamic stretching can also be used as part of a cool-down to gradually bring your core temperature down while also giving your muscles the little bit of stretch they may need after an intense workout, all while improving your body’s dynamic flexibility.
+Dynamic stretches can also be used as part of a cool-down to gradually bring your core temperature down while also giving your muscles the little bit of stretch they may need after an intense workout, all while improving your body’s dynamic flexibility.

 Why is dynamic stretching important?

-Dynamic stretching is important to prepare and prime the muscle group and joints for any physical activity or athletic endeavor, increase blood flow, and potentially improve muscle performance.
+Dynamic stretching is important to prepare and prime the muscle group and joints for any physical activity.
+It can boost athletic performance, increase blood flow, and potentially improve muscle performance.
 This is an integral component of any warm-up for anyone regardless of fitness or activity level.
 Additional benefits of dynamic stretching include decreased joint stiffness, improved flexibility, and increased range of motion.